smak-13/sophornmak/README.md

 My responsive layout includes the following:

- -  Adding a navbar;
+ -  Added a navbar;
  -  Utilization of the grid system (containers, rowsm,columns and text layout);
  -  Layout using bootstrap ref.
 Contact page
- -  Added an background image
+ -  Added an new background image
  -  Included google font